This is my review of the British Airways American Express Premium Plus credit card.

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Avios points.
 It has a £75 fee, refunded pro-rata if you cancel.

-Score for on-going earning – 10/10.
-1.5 Avios points and the 2-4-1 voucher when you spend £10,000 make this an unbeatable package for your long-term spending, as long as you are confident of hitting the £10,000 target.
-If you won’t spend £10,000 on the card each year, it is not worth the fee after the first year.
+In terms of on-going earning, 1.5 Avios points and the 2-4-1 voucher when you spend £10,000 make the most valuable package on the market for your long-term spending as long as you are confident of hitting the £10,000 target.
+If you won’t spend £10,000 on the card each year then the value of the Avios earned will not cover the annual fee.